RonanChance/LifeStack/README.md

 ### How To Run

 If you are interested in testing out our application, great!
-Simply clone the repository with "git clone "
+Simply clone the repository with "git clone git@github.com:RonanChance/LifeStack.git" Navigate to the directory inside the folder named "Blockstack" In your terminal run "npm run start"
+This should open a webpage/server in your default browser.
+Enjoy!